seanpmaxwell/Typescript-Best-Practices/README.md

 - **Shared methods:** Instance methods live on the prototype.
 A factory defining methods per returned object creates new function objects each call.
 - **Inheritance:** `class ... extends ...` is simpler than wiring up a prototype chain.

-Factories can share methods via a prototype, but then per-instance private state needs a different design.

 ##### `Class conventions I use`

 **Prefer factory methods for control over construction.** My usual approach is a `protected` constructor with public `create`, `of`, and `from` methods.
 Factories provide named creation paths, can return subtypes, and handle setup that does not fit a constructor.
 A `private` constructor also works but blocks subclassing since subclasses cannot call `super()`.
 This is a house convention—public constructors and `new` are standard.

 **Keep logic that does not need `this` outside the class**, in top-level function declarations below it.
 See [Keep classes clean](./code/keep-classes-clean.ts).

-**Expose a focused interface for larger classes.** If a class has its own file, consider an interface for the members callers need, and return it from factory methods.
-Callers then depend on the contract, not the implementation, which simplifies mocks and alternatives.
-This narrows the type only; it does not hide properties at runtime.

-I sometimes prefix these interfaces with `I`.
-Many style guides avoid that; treat it as a preference.

 See [OO with classes vs. factory functions](./code/oo-classes-vs-FFs.ts).